 Discount plans and supplemental policies tend to be guaranteed issue, but their coverage is gossamer thin and provides no cap on out-of-pocket exposure.

 It’s also important to note that short-term / temporary health insurance policies have set expiration dates.
 And while loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period, short-term policies are not minimum essential coverage.
 So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires.

 Keep in mind that short-term policies are not renewable.
 Depending on your state’s regulations, you may be able to purchase a new short-term policy when your existing one expires, but that purchase will require new underwriting, and the new policy will not cover pre-existing conditions, including any that began while you were covered under the first short-term policy.

 The plans available outside of open enrollment will provide meager coverage compared with the ACA-qualified plans that are sold on and off-exchange.
 And purchasing them will not satisfy the individual mandate.
 If you opt to have coverage through a supplemental or discount plan or a short-term policy, you’ll still be subject to the shared responsibility penalty unless you qualify for an exemption.

 In 2016, the penalty for not having health insurance was $695 per adult (half that amount per child) or 2.5 percent of household income, whichever is greater.
 It has remained at that level for 2017.
-Repealing the penalty is a key part of the Republican plan to repeal and replace the ACA, but as of early February 2017, the penalty is still in place.
+Eliminating the penalty is a key part of the Republican plan to repeal and replace the ACA, but as of late March 2017, repeal efforts had stalled and the ACA remained intact.